filip-szczepankiewicz/fwf_seq_resources/Siemens/readme.md

 <br/>

 ### Sequence file naming convention
-The full name of a sequence contains several important bits of information about its version and compatability.
+The full name of a sequence contains several important bits of information about its version and compatibility.
 The convention is as follows:

     [IDEAVERSION] [*_SERVICEPACK] [_SEQNAME] [_VERSION and VARIANT] [_COMPILEDATE (yymmdd)] [*_COMMENT]

-Astrisk denotes optional components.
+Asterisk denotes optional components.

 #### Example:
     VE11C_FWF_V1.13s_190317